What Individuals Need to Know

 - Come straight to us.
-If you already have HMSA, we’ll modify your plan to meet health care reform standards.
-Or, you can contact us and we can help you choose a health plan that better fits your health and budget situation.
+We can help you choose an ACA plan that better fits your health and budget situation.
 We know you and we’re here to help.

 - Use the marketplace.
-Starting October 1, 2013, you can buy an HMSA health plan in the Hawai‘i Health Connector, an online health insurance marketplace.
+You can buy an HMSA health plan on healthcare.gov, the federal health insurance marketplace.
 Depending on your income, you may qualify for financial help in the marketplace to pay for your health insurance premiums and out-of-pocket costs.

 - Prescription drugs

 - Services for preventive care, wellness, and chronic disease management

 Changes to Health Plans Already in Place

 Keiki.
 Kids can’t be turned down for coverage even if they have medical conditions like asthma.

 Young adults.
 If you haven’t turned 26 yet, you can be covered under your parent’s family health plan if their plan offers dependent coverage.